 - The first person to sight the fire must sound the fire alarm at the premises of the health facility or shout, 'FIRE!!
-FIRE!!
+FIRE!'
 FIRE!' - Workers trained to use fire extinguishers are permitted to fight fire on site; - All others must evacuate the area; - Tackle fire in its very early stages at the source; - Always put your own and other people's safety first; - Make sure you can escape if you need to and never let a fire block your exit; - Never tackle a fire if it is from a position against the prevailing wind direction and if the source cannot be determined.
-If in an enclosed area such as workshop/office premises, never tackle a fire if it is starting to spread or has spread to other items in the room or if the room is filling with smoke; - If the situation is solved, the Environment, Social Health and Safety Officer of the Contractor/head of the Hospital Maintanance Unit (during the Opertional/Phase) will investigate the reason for the fire and clean the place; - If the situation is not resolved and the fire spreading towards the wards and other units and - Report to the Supervising Engineer for the necessary precautionary measures to be undertaken.
+If in an enclosed area such as workshop/office premises, never tackle a fire if it is starting to spread or has spread to other items in the room or if the room is filling with smoke; - If the situation is solved, the Environment, Social Health and Safety Officer of the Contractor will investigate the reason for the fire and clean the place; and - Report to the Supervising Engineer for the necessary precautionary measures to be undertaken.